hmanhduc2k/Classical-Collection/README.md

 Should there be any problems running the files, please make sure that Django and Python are installed to the system.
 Alternatively, you can run `python3` instead of `python` if you are using Linux/Ubuntu.

 ## Comprehensive list of features:
-1. Authentication (including password strength check)
+1. Authentication (including password strength check for registration)
+    * Rule: Password must have at least 8 characters, must not be >90% similar to username, and must contain at least an alphanumeric character and a special character
 2. Uploading or View a Composer
 3. Uploading or View a Piece
 4. Play the MP3 file and controls them by various means (volume, timestamp, downloading, muting...)
 5. Write, update, and delete comments on each pieces of music
 6. Upvoting comments
-7. Sort comments by upvote count and/or time posted
-8. Sort pieces by period of composition
+7. Filter search a work by period of composition, difficulty, or query
-9. Sort pieces by level of difficulties
-10. Filter search a composer or a piece
+8. Filter search a composer or a piece by query
+9. View, save, or remove favorite composers/pieces from personal list
+10. View description of difficulty or periods of composition

 ## Plan for future extension (Post-CS50W grading):
 1. Adding CI/CD pipeline and utilizing GitHub Actions